equinix/terraform-metal-vsphere/README.md

-# VMware on Packet
+# VMware on Equinix Metal
-This repo has Terraform plans to deploy a multi-node vSphere cluster with vSan enabled on Packet.
+This repo has Terraform plans to deploy a multi-node vSphere cluster with vSan enabled on Equinix Metal.
 Follow this simple instructions below and you shold be able to go from zero to vSphere in 30 minutes.

 ## Install Terraform
 Terraform is just a single binary.
 Visit their [download page](https://www.terraform.io/downloads.html), choose your operating system, make the binary executable, and move it into your path.